 A study of the basic principles and applications of soil mechanics as used in design and construction is covered.
-This course introduces knowledge of soil, its formation, actions, and uses.
+This course introduces knowledge of soil: its formation, actions, and uses.
 Included are studies of index properties; soil classification; exploration and sampling; compaction; soil strength; erosion control; foundations; and retaining walls.
 Problems relating to these items are presented and solved.
 Laboratory testing is done in conjunction with classroom studies to give a more complete understanding of the material.
 Each student is required to prepare an individual technical report of each test performed; 2 hours of lecture, 3 hours laboratory per week.
-Prerequisite: CET 2040 steel.
-The design of various structural members and systems, focusing largely on wood construction but with coverage of other materials, such as tension members, beams, columns, connections, walls, and foundations is presented in accordance with relevant design codes.
-Laboratory work consists of the application of building and design codes to the design of structural systems and generation of detail drawings; 3 hours of lecture, 3 hours laboratory per week.
-Prerequisite: CET 2040 [Course fee: \$10]
+Prerequisite: CET 2040

-CET 2120 Structural Design (4)
+CET 2120 Structural Design (3)